pschramm/poch-kickstart/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "New Book of Essays"
+title = "New book comign in 2020"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 hero_media = "poch3-small.jpg"